beginner-corp/learn.begin.com/src/md/basic/state/oauth.md

 # OAuth

 The open standard for authorization on the web is OAuth and it is implemented via HTTP.
 In this guide we will implement OAuth for GitHub with a Static Website using Lambda and API Gateway.
+We will continue to work on the app from the previous section on [environment variables](https://learn.begin.com/basic/state/env)

 [View the completed app here →](https://fly-ogy.begin.app/)

-### 1. Get setup working locally

-For instructions on how to get started working locally follow the "working locally" card in the activity list of the app you created in the [previous environment section](https://learn.begin.com/basic/state/env) on [Begin](https://begin.com)

-### 2. Add dependencies
+### 1. Add the following dependencies to your http functions.
+By now, you should have a local copy of the source code.
+Each function has its own `package.json` to keep them isolated and performant.

 ```bash
 cd src/http/get-login